 September is the time to begin to take action - Spray and monitor identified clumps.
 Where you have a confirmed site, getting it treated in the second half of September means that as the plant dies back for the autumn, it will pull the herbicide down to its roots.
 This is the most effective time to spray.
 It will need continued attention and spot spraying to stop it re–emerging.
 Do NOT get it sprayed if you are near a watercourse.
 Stem injection systems are very effective but very time consuming.

 Check sites are free from Japanese Knotweed before soil is moved.
-Because it is such a problem to control, it is particularly important not to let new sites establish and contaminated soil should not be moved.
+Because it is such a problem to control, it is particularly important not to let new sites establish and contaminated soil should not be moved without following correct licensing arrangements.

 Download the Biodiversity Data Centre Japanese Knotweed Frequently Asked Question Sheet 2016